Ertan40/Ertan40/README.md

 # Hi, I'm Ertan Donmez
 Passionate full stack developer | Curious about new technologies | Movie buff | Self-improved | Never give up | Team player

-**I’ve recently graduated from SoftUni University as a Python Web Developer.**
 ### I'm looking to collaborate on any Open Source Project

 ---